10 Secrets to a Successful Low-Maintenance Garden

 9. Plant flowers, herbs, and other greenery in large beds

 Growing plants and vegetables in large beds will bring order and depth to your garden.
 It’ll also reduce the growth of weeds and give your plants the space to grow.
 Raise the garden beds or line them with boards or granite slabs so the plants don’t get crushed.
-This type of garden bed not only looks pretty and promotes good plant health, it’ll also halve your maintenance work, so you won’t have to prune the plants to control their size.
+This type of garden bed not only looks pretty and promotes good plant health, but it’ll also halve your maintenance work, so you won’t have to prune the plants to control their size.

 10. Use crushed stones or pebbles in your garden beds